4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Content for these cases is aligned with AAMC telemedicine competencies.
 Cases were authored and peer-reviewed by medical educator members of the Society for the Teaching of Family Medicine (STFM) and the Clerkship Directors in Internal Medicine (CDIM).

-Foundations in Telemedicine provides an efficient solution for covering telemedicine, saving faculty time by providing access to high-quality, ready-made course materials.
+Aquifer Telemedicine provides an efficient solution for covering telemedicine, saving faculty time by providing access to high-quality, ready-made course materials.

-Students being with a principles module which covers key definitions, epidemiology, explanations of key principles and why they are important for patient care, and a harm statement that makes it explicit what harm can come to the patient if the principle is not incorporated into practice.
+• Principles module: covers key definitions, epidemiology, explanations of key principles and why they are important for patient care, and a harm statement that makes it explicit what harm can come to the patient if the principle is not incorporated into practice.

-Aquifer Foundations of Telemedicine is designed for any level student in a medical school or health professions program.
+Aquifer Telemedicine is designed for any level student in a medical school or health professions program.
 The course is an ideal assignment for students to complete as preparation for clinical experiences that include telemedicine.
 Cases also serve as valuable reference material for students to return to as they need to refresh their knowledge during clinical rotations.

 Programs with a current Aquifer subscription will also have faculty and administrator access to an accompanying educator guide.
 Subscribers will also be able to view student progress reporting and combine the new cases with other Aquifer content in a custom course.

-Case 1: Introduction to Telemedicine
+• Case 1: Principles of Telemedicine

-Case 2: Building a History
+• Case 2: Building a history

-Case 3: Performing a Physical Exam
+• Case 3: Performing a physical exam

-Case 4: Escalating Care
+• Case 4: Escalating care

 Learn More